Behavioral plasticity: Evolutionary causes and consequences

 Behavioral plasticity can have major impacts on the evolutionary fitness of an individual.
 Both developmental and contextual plasticity influence the fitness of an animal in a novel environment by increasing the probability that the animal will survive in that environment.
 Developmental plasticity is particularly important in terms of survival in novel environments, because trial-and-error processes such as learning (which encompass both phenotype sampling and environmental feedback) have the ability to immediately shift an entire population close to a new adaptive norm.
 As such, the ability to express some level of behavioral plasticity can be very advantageous.
 In fluctuating environments, animals that can change how they respond to differences in stimuli would have a leg up over animals that were set in a rigid phenotype.
 However, this would only be the case if the costs of maintaining the ability to change phenotype was lower than the benefit conferred to the individual.

+Neurobiological Basis

+In order to effectively discuss behavioral plasticity, the biological and neurological mechanisms driving behavioral development and its changes must be established.
+There are three primary steps to do so as are broken down in the following categories.
+The first, involves a basic explanation of the principles of neural plasticity as a driver of behavioral plasticity.
+This involves a discussion of the general neuroplastic qualities our brain possesses that allow us to rapidly alter behavior to adapt to stimuli.